 Romano's top-requested item is so popular they've even trademarked the name.
-Grilled chicken, shrimp, prosciutto, and penne pasta bathed in a creamy gratinata sauce is topped with cheese and paprika, and baked until the top is a crispy brown.
+This Macaroni Grill Penne Rustica recipe is grilled chicken, shrimp, prosciutto, and penne pasta bathed in a creamy gratinata sauce, topped with cheese and paprika, and baked until the top is a crispy brown.
 There's a distinct smoky flavor that comes from the smoked prosciutto used by the chain, and you might have a hard time finding such a unique item at your deli.
 No big deal.
 Just use regular prosciutto, and have the deli cut it pretty thick—1/8-inch will do.
 The dish will still work since you'll get smoky hints from the grilled chicken and shrimp.
-The chain serves up the entree in a wide, shallow baking dish that comes to you straight from the restaurant's salamander overhead oven/broiler.
+Romano's Macaroni Grill Penne Rustica is served in a wide, shallow baking dish that comes to you straight from the restaurant's salamander overhead oven/broiler.
 If you don't have any baking dishes like that, try using 9-inch glass pie dishes.
 These make for a great presentation, especially when served hot right to the table, garnished with a sprig of rosemary and a few sliced pimentos on top.
 Be sure to get the sliced pimentos, not diced.
 You want long pieces just like those they use at the restaurant.

 Source: Top Secret Restaurant Recipes 2 by Todd Wilbur.